gorkaLasso/VirusHost_mimicry/README.md

 Description of all structural relationships inferred involving viral and non-viral proteins and data generated to make the figures in the manuscxript.

 ## Scripts
-Scripts (and the associated outcome) used to compute taxonomic enrichments and cluster viral families (human-infecting viruses) based on their human biological pathways potentially targeted through structural mimicry.
+Scripts (and the associated outcome) used to compute taxonomic enrichments and cluster viral families (human-infecting viruses) based on human biological pathways potentially targeted through structural mimicry.